nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ![image](https://user-images.githubusercontent.com/112428796/218002431-433ad5b6-c22e-4e8f-a45d-0492a3a7a638.png)

-According to the datasheet for the boost converter chosen, the ripple noise has a peak to peak ampliture of 220 mV.
+According to the datasheet for the boost converter chosen, the ripple noise has a peak to peak ampliture of 220 mV and a switching frequency of 220 kHz.
+The noise has been modelled as such and can be seen in the LTSpice model above.

 ![image](https://user-images.githubusercontent.com/112428796/218002477-c4cee8fd-4225-4f78-bced-337f54ca0a94.png)

+Above is the unregulated noise before passing through the filter.
+The filter will be implemented via a solderless breadboard.

 ![image](https://user-images.githubusercontent.com/112428796/217997738-3bb06fd8-8bd1-408b-a109-000978781226.png)

+Above is the output voltage after the filter.
+The voltage appears to be much claner and varries between 12.0003 V and 11.0097 V which is a variation of less than 1% from 12 V.

 ### **Buck Converters**
 The buck converter boards were found on Digi-key.
 The board uses the